dungerdunger/dungerdunger.github.io/_pages/03_about.md

 img-background_size: 120% auto
 img-background_position: 0 70px
 icon: design-avatar2
+meta-description: My name is David J. Unger, and I am a writer and designer.
 ---

 My name is David J. Unger, and I am a writer and designer.